-The Fiat 500e is one of a growing number of "compliance specials," or electric vehicles designed primarily to satisfy California's mandate that 15.4 percent of new cars sold within its borders be electric, plug-in hybrid or hydrogen powered by 2025.
-Sold exclusively in the golden state, the 500e is actually more powerful than the standard, gas-powered 500 on which it is based, although it is limited to an 87-to-100-mile range.
+Sold only in California and in Oregon, the 500e is actually more powerful than the standard, gas-powered 500 on which it is based, although it is limited to an 87-to-100-mile range.

-While the standard Cinquecento makes due with 101 horsepower and 98 lb-ft of torque, the 500e's electric motor sends 111 ponies and 149 lb-ft of twist to the front wheels through a single-speed automatic transmission.
+While the standard Cinquecento makes due with 135 horsepower, the 500e's electric motor sends 111 ponies and 149 lb-ft of twist to the front wheels through a single-speed automatic transmission.
 A lithium-ion battery housed under the floor helps improve the weight distribution to 57/43-percent front/rear (compared to the 500's 64/36) and provides an EPA-rated combined city/highway range of 87 miles.
 In city driving, Fiat says the car can travel up to 100 miles on a single charge.

 In terms of efficiency, the 500e is good for 122 MPGe (miles per gallon equivalent) in the city, 108 MPGe on the highway and 116 MPGe combined.